davidrapan/ha-solarman/info.md

 - [Supported Devices](https://github.com/davidrapan/ha-solarman/wiki/Supported-Devices)

 > [!NOTE]
+> It's still 🚧 work in progress but currently very 🐎 stable 😉
 > If you are curious about what's planned next look into [🪧 Milestones](https://github.com/davidrapan/ha-solarman/milestones)
 > Use [💬 Discussions](https://github.com/davidrapan/ha-solarman/discussions) for 🙏 Q&A and 💡 Development Planning, etc. and leave [🚩 Issues](https://github.com/davidrapan/ha-solarman/issues) for 🐞 bug reporting, 🎁 feature requests and such...
-> It's still 🚧 work in progress but currently very 🐎 stable 😉
-> *I mean at least for my device as I'm not able to* 🧪 *test it for any other so any* 🧍 *volunteers?* 😊

 > [!IMPORTANT]
 > Inspired by [StephanJoubert/home_assistant_solarman](https://github.com/StephanJoubert/home_assistant_solarman) but w/ a lot of [✍ crucial changes & new features](https://github.com/davidrapan/ha-solarman/wiki#-changes)